-1) Visit the InnerConnected Retreats Tulum page, and read it carefully to know if it’s right for you.
+1) Visit the Peru retreat page and read it carefully to know if it’s right for you.

 Now, we already know that introverts need to travel on their own terms.
 But that still begs the question, what exactly are those terms?
 Allow me to explain.